Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Eigenstate Thermalization Hypothesis

 $N$ is the number of unit cells and $M$ is the number of particles.
 This quantity detects particle density inhomogeneities along the lattice.
-For homogeneously distributed states the expectation value is $1/2$.\\ In Fig. \ref{fig:eth} we present our results for the sparse and dense system with different system sizes.
+For homogeneously distributed states the expectation value is $1/2$.

+In Fig.~\ref{fig:eth} we present our results for the sparse and dense system with different system sizes.
 Each regression line contains four points for $N=6, 8, 10, 12$ unit cells and $M=3,4,5,6$ particles in the sparse and $M=15,20,25,30$ particles in the dense setting.
 The Hilbert space dimension is $d=\binom{3\cdot N}{M}$ and ranges from 816 to 1.9 million.
 The effective dimension $d_\text{eff}$ that is probed by the state $\ket{\Phi}$ is calculated from:

-Matrix exponentials in (\ref{eq:filter}) and (\ref{eq:Sigma}) are performed via Krylov subspace algorithms \cite{Moler2003,Mohankumar2006}.
-We have chosen the interaction strength $V=1$ in order to stay below the critical value of $\approx 1.8$ \cite{Tilleke2020}.\\ For the dispersive system ($t_3=1/4$) the fluctuations scale with the inverse square root of the effective dimension, which one should expect for generic nonintegrable systems \cite{Beugeling2014}.
-In contrast, if the flat band is present ($t_3=0$), the fluctuations do not vanish in the limit $d_\text{eff} \rightarrow \infty$ both with and without interactions.
-This observation holds for both the sparse and the dense system, while in the latter case the fluctuations are one order of magnitude smaller.
-Only if we turn on the dispersion, the system shows thermalization.
+Matrix exponentials and time evolutions in (\ref{eq:filter}) \& (\ref{eq:Sigma}) and in the following sections are performed via Krylov subspace algorithms \cite{1950Lanczos,2003Moler,2006Mohankumar}.
+We have chosen the interaction strength $V=1$ in order to stay below the critical value of $\approx 1.8$ \cite{2020Tilleke}.
+For the dispersive system ($t_3=1/4$) the fluctuations scale with the inverse square root of the effective dimension, which one should expect for generic nonintegrable systems \cite{1999Srednicki,2014Beugeling}.
+In contrast, if the FB is present ($t_3=0$), the fluctuations do not vanish in the limit $d_\text{eff} \rightarrow \infty$ both with and without interactions.
+This observation holds for both the sparse and the dense system, while in the latter case the fluctuations are smaller roughly by a factor $1/5$ due to the $5$-fold filling compared to the sparse system which enters in the definition (\ref{eq:A}) of operator $A$.
+Only if we turn on the dispersion via $t_3$, the system shows thermalization.
 This is one of our central results, as it shows that ETH remains violated also in the presence of interaction.